php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-class-uses-recursive"></a>
 #### `class_uses_recursive()` {#collection-method}

-The `class_uses_recursive` function returns all traits used by a class, including traits used by all of its parent classes:
+The `class_uses_recursive` function returns all traits used by a class, including traits used by any subclasses:

     $traits = class_uses_recursive(App\User::class);